Membrane-bound organelles, characteristics of eukaryotic cells

 In addition to the nucleus, eukaryotic cells contain other membrane-bound organelles:

-Where energy is produced via oxidative phosphorylation.
-In this process, ATP synthase harnesses a proton gradient—created as the electron transport chain pumps protons into the intermembrane space—to convert ADP into ATP.
-Notably, mitochondria contain their own circular DNA and ribosomes, enabling them to replicate independently.
+- The site of energy production via oxidative phosphorylation.
+In this process, ATP synthase uses a proton gradient - created when the electron transport chain pumps protons into the intermembrane space - to convert ADP into ATP.
+Notably, mitochondria contain their own circular DNA and ribosomes, which allows them to replicate independently.

-Both the inner and outer mitochondrial membranes are phospholipid bilayers.
-The outer membrane is highly permeable due to porin proteins that allow small molecules to pass through freely.
-In contrast, the inner membrane is much less permeable and is extensively folded into cristae, which increases the surface area necessary for electron transport and ATP production.
-The space between these membranes is called the intermembrane space.
+- Both the inner and outer mitochondrial membranes are phospholipid bilayers.
+The outer membrane is highly permeable because it contains porin proteins that let small molecules pass through freely.
+The inner membrane is much less permeable and is extensively folded into cristae, which increases surface area for electron transport and ATP production.
+The space between the two membranes is the intermembrane space.

-Vesicles loaded with hydrolytic enzymes that degrade and recycle macromolecules, pathogens, and cellular debris.
-Materials targeted for degradation are internalized through processes like endocytosis or phagocytosis, and then fused with lysosomes for breakdown.
+- Vesicles filled with hydrolytic enzymes that break down and recycle macromolecules, pathogens, and cellular debris.
+Materials targeted for degradation are brought into the cell by processes such as endocytosis or phagocytosis, then fused with lysosomes for breakdown.

 All regions of the ER are continuous with the nuclear envelope.

-Golgi apparatus- has a stacked, pancake-like structure and transports proteins from the rough ER to undergo further modification—most notably glycosylation, which attaches sugar molecules to alter protein’s structure, function, and stability.
+- Golgi apparatus- has a stacked, pancake-like structure and transports proteins from the rough ER for further modification - most notably glycosylation, which attaches sugar molecules to alter a protein’s structure, function, and stability.
 Modified proteins are then packaged into vesicles that bud off from the Golgi and fuse with the plasma membrane via exocytosis to release their contents outside the cell.

-Peroxisomes are small, membrane-bound organelles that house oxidative enzymes essential for fatty acid breakdown and the detoxification of reactive oxygen species.
-They play a crucial role in lipid metabolism and protect the cell from oxidative damage.
+- Peroxisomes are small, membrane-bound organelles that contain oxidative enzymes used for fatty acid breakdown and detoxification of reactive oxygen species.
+They play a crucial role in lipid metabolism and help protect the cell from oxidative damage.

 Cytoskeleton

-Eukaryotic cells rely on a network of microfilaments, microtubules, and intermediate filaments to maintain shape, enable movement, and facilitate intracellular transport:
+Eukaryotic cells rely on a network of microfilaments, microtubules, and intermediate filaments to maintain shape, enable movement, and support intracellular transport:

-Microfilaments, composed of actin, bear tension in the cell and drive contractile events such as cytokinesis.
+- Microfilaments, made of actin, bear tension in the cell and drive contractile events such as cytokinesis.

-Microtubules, built from tubulin, resist compression and form structures like the mitotic spindle, cilia, and flagella; they also guide organelle movement along pathways inside the cell.
+- Microtubules, built from tubulin, resist compression and form structures such as the mitotic spindle, cilia, and flagella; they also provide tracks that guide organelle movement within the cell.

-Intermediate filaments, whose composition varies, help stabilize cell shape by bearing tension.
+- Intermediate filaments, which vary in composition, stabilize cell shape by bearing tension.

 Cilia, flagella, centrioles

-In eukaryotes, both cilia and flagella originate from microtubules.
+In eukaryotes, both cilia and flagella are built from microtubules.

-Cilia can move cells or sweep materials across tissue surfaces, while flagella propel cells like sperm.
-Centrioles act as microtubule organizing centers during cell division, radiating microtubules out from barrel-shaped structures.
+Cilia can move cells or sweep materials across tissue surfaces, while flagella propel cells such as sperm.
+Centrioles act as microtubule organizing centers during cell division, with microtubules radiating outward from barrel-shaped structures.

 Tissues formed from eukaryotic cells